 It’s Not About Buildings

 While Judaism and Christianity both have their religious buildings, did you know that there is nowhere in the Bible that God instructs people to meet in large, dedicated buildings?
 Actually, the Bible tends to speak against it.
 Here are just two of several verses that support this – Exodus 16:29, Rom.
 16:5.

 To be clear, we don’t feel that it is a sin to meet in large buildings.
 In fact, as the need arises, we do ourselves.
 It is just very important to note that you are not somehow legitimate if you do, nor are you illegitimate if you don’t.
 It is not the building that makes a “church” it is the people.
 However, it seems extraordinary for a group to meet in an institutional, traditional setting while not becoming religious in some manner or another.

 People can become religious in a smaller setting as well, it is just more difficult to do so.

 It’s About People: The Israel of God

 The Bible uses several terms to refer to God’s people however the most prominent is “Israel” (Luke 1:68, Gal.
 6:16).
-However, regardless of how He refers to them, it is abundantly clear that first and foremost, He places love as the highest expression of Godliness.
+However, regardless of how God refers to His people, it is abundantly clear that first and foremost, He places love as the highest expression of Godliness.

 “Teacher, which is the great commandment in Torah?”
 He said to him, “‘You shall love the Lord your God with all your heart,